martinkearn/Content/Demos/Machine Learning and Cognitive/Get Started with Cognitive Services.md

 * Continue to sign up or login with an existing account

 ## Sign up to Cognitive
-Search for "Microsoft cognitive sevrices"
+Search for "Microsoft cognitive services"

 Show that each API has a test app
 * Show the Computer Vision > Analyse an image sample app